taking a nap outside a gurudwara in Delhi

 Where to Eat Near the Green Park Tombs

 • A2B and Evergreen Sweet House are both simple restaurants specializing in south Indian food.
 They’re located in the Green Park Market.
-Evergreen is also a sweet shop.
+Evergreen is also one of the best Indian sweet shops in Delhi.

 • Veg Gulati is a nice Indian restaurant, a bit more expensive than A2B and Evergreen, but not overly so.
 They have a good lunch buffet.